Why is oral hygiene so important?

 If you have any pain while brushing your teeth or have any questions about how to brush properly, please be sure to call the office at Farley Dental Center Phone Number (563) 744-3076.

-Dr. Ryan Stuntz and Dr. Melanie Stuntz recommend using a soft tooth brush.
+Dr. Melanie Stuntz and Dr. Ryan Stuntz recommend using a soft tooth brush.
 Position the brush at a 45 degree angle where your gums and teeth meet.
 Gently move the brush in a circular motion several times using small, gentle strokes brushing the outside surfaces of your teeth.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.

 When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.